-General Education: Option A: Area C; CSU: Area D
+General Education: Option A: Area C; CSU: Area D Transferable to CSU Hours: 48-54 lecture

 Introduction to radio and television as mediums of mass communication.
 The history, development and structure of radio and television are studied, and their impact on society and culture.
 Students are required to demonstrate knowledge of course content through written tests and projects.